 Courtland Merrill is a trial attorney whose practice focuses exclusively on business and intellectual property disputes.

-Courtland’s litigation experience crosses multiple industries on behalf of both plaintiffs and defendants.
-His litigation experience includes trials and appeals of complex contract disputes, enforcement of patent and other intellectual property rights, claims for trade secret misappropriation, and litigation of non-compete agreements, among other matters.
+His litigation experience includes trials and appeals of contract disputes, enforcement of patent and other intellectual property rights, claims for trade secret misappropriation, and litigation of non-compete agreements, among other matters.

-Courtland joined the firm in 2001.
+Courtland joined the firm in 2001 and became a partner in 2008.
 He has been repeatedly selected to the “Rising Star” list by Super Lawyers, and he has also been selected to the exclusive list of “Future Stars” by Benchmark Litigation.

 Represented plaintiff Sutura against Abbott Labs in litigation of nine patents covering vascular closure technology.
 Recovered $23 million settlement on behalf of client.